 5. Avoid sending large attachments and images

-Sending emails with large attachments that exceed the message size limit for either your or the recipient’s mail server, the message will be returned to you and not delivered or might turn into spam.
-To avoid exceeding the maximum message size limits you should optimize the size of pictures and attachments.
+When you send emails with large attachments that exceed the message size limit for either your or the recipient's mail server, the message will be returned to you and not delivered or might turn into spam.
+To avoid exceeding the maximum message size limits, you should optimize the size of pictures and attachments.
 Include text version in case of HTML content.

-See that you follow the email best practices when you are sending promotional emails or email newsletters.
+See that you follow email best practices when you are sending promotional emails or email newsletters.
 Evaluate the results.
-If you observe that a specific email marketing campaign is generating a huge number of unsubscribes or complaints than normal, make sure to analyze the mail you sent and track down the cause.
-It becomes a mandatory activity to keep a track of your marketing mails just to ensure that potential clients are imparted with the corrected information.
+If you observe that a specific email marketing campaign is generating a large number of unsubscribes or complaints than normal, make sure to analyze the mail you sent and track down the cause.